Barakovo, Demir Hisar

 Barakovo (Macedonian Cyrillic: Бараково) is a village in the municipality of Demir Hisar, North Macedonia.
 It is situated between the villages of Edinakovci and Graište.

 Demographics

+In the 1467/1468 defter the village had 6 households and 1 widow.
+The onomastics consisted entirely of Christian Slavic anthroponyms.

+In statistics gathered by Vasil Kanchov in 1900, the village of Barakovo was inhabited by 72 Christian Bulgarians.

 According to the 2002 census, the village had a total of 67 inhabitants.
 Ethnic groups in the village include: